Frequently Asked Questions

 I have heard of a suppression motion.
 What is it for?

-Another important aspect of criminal procedure is the issue of whether the evidence which the prosecutor wants to use in any criminal proceeding was lawfully obtained, and whether it is admissible in support of any criminal charges brought against the defendant.
-Both the Federal Constitution and the Washington State Constitution contain provisions that forbid use of any evidence in court that was obtained as the result of an illegal search or seizure of the defendant or his property.
-Many criminal proceedings, such as charges of unlawful possession of drugs, weapons or other items usually depend on the ability of the prosecution to have the items seized by the police admitted into evidence in that case.
-Consequently, one of the first issues to be addressed by defense counsel is whether any such evidence was obtained as a result of an unlawful search or seizure, and to seek suppression of that evidence, which would prevent the state from using that evidence in support of the charge against the defendant.
-Very often, in the event that the court agrees that the evidence was obtained by the state as a result of an illegal search or seizure, suppression of that evidence will result in a dismissal of the charges against the defendant.
+Both the U.S. Constitution and the Washington Constitution contain provisions that forbid the use of any evidence in court that was obtained as the result of an illegal search or seizure of the defendant or their property.
+Many criminal proceedings depend on the ability of the prosecution to have the items that were seized by the police be admitted into evidence for that case.
+In the event that the court agrees with defense counsel that the evidence was obtained as a result of an illegal search or seizure, the court suppresses (prevents) the evidence from being used to support the charge, which may result in a dismissal of the charge against the defendant.

 I wrote out my wishes about who should get my property when I die on a piece of paper and signed it.
 Isn’t that good enough?